garciart/network-automation/README.md

 >**NOTE** - For the labs, you will need images for the Cisco 3745 Multiservice Access Router, with Advanced Enterprise Services, and the Cisco 7206 VXR Router.
 Both are older routers, but their Internetwork Operating Systems (IOS) are available for download, and they are sufficient for our labs.
 >
->The [gns3_setup_centos](gns3_setup_centos "CentOS Setup Script") attempts to download the file from the [tfr.org](http://tfr.org "tfr.org") website, but if that fails, you can download the IOS' from other websites.
-Just remember to place them in the /GNS3/images/IOS folder in your home directory (e.g., ```/home/gns3user//GNS3/images/IOS```).
-Also, remember to check the md5 hash after downloading, to ensure you have not downloaded malware.
+>The [gns3_setup_centos](gns3_setup_centos "CentOS Setup Script") attempts to download the file from the [tfr.org](http://tfr.org "tfr.org") website, but if that fails, you can download the IOS' from other websites, and we have included them in this repository in the ```IOS``` folder.
+Just remember to place them in the ```/GNS3/images/IOS``` folder in your home directory (e.g., ```/home/gns3user/GNS3/images/IOS```).
+Also, remember to check the md5 hash after downloading, to ensure you have not downloaded malware (you can use our included script, [hash_checker.py](hash_checker.py), to check the hashes).
 Here are the names of the files, their hashes, and some additional information:
 >
 >- **Cisco 3745 Multiservice Access Router:**
 >   * IOS version 12.4.25d (Mainline):